comptech-winter-school/coal-composition-control/docs/srs/srs.md

 1. The system MUST be able to detect separate coal pieces in the image;
 2. The system MUST be able to calculate the size of detected pieces;
 3. The system MUST be able to create a "real-time" statistics: the coal size distribution displayed as a histogram;
-4. The system MUST provide a WEB interface for a production operator to monitor the coal composition in real-time;
+4. The system MUST provide a WEB interface to monitor the coal composition in real-time:
+ - it MUST display the area of the conveyor recorded;
+ - it MUST display the results of the object detection algorithm (e.g. by drawing the contour of a coal piece detected);
+ - it MUST display the coal size distribution.

 ## Medium Priority

 ### Tests

-1. The system SHOULD have
+1. The system SHOULD be accompanied by tests which could be used to validate correct usage on a specific OS or/and architecture.

 ### Research